4 Tips for Building an Awesome Team Culture

-In our last post we talked about how creating an awesome company culture has tremendous ROI in terms of increased profits, decreased turnover, higher goal attainment, and becoming lightning rod for top talent…not to mention the amazing customer experience the results!
+In a previous post I talked about how creating an awesome company culture has tremendous ROI in terms of increased profits, decreased turnover, higher goal attainment, and becoming a lightning rod for top talent…not to mention the amazing customer experience the results!
 So how can you go about creating an awesome culture in your team or organization?
 The first step is to consider how your culture satisfies the operational and personal needs of your employees.

 1. Make winning behaviors visible